cchenu/statistics-from-allocine/README.md

 ## General Information
 On Allocine, a feature allow to create collection of films.
-The website do not give statistics on a collection, the goal of this projet is to have these statistics.
+The website do not give statistics on a collection, the goal of this project is to have these statistics.
 This projet recoveries different data about films of one collection with python and creates csv files with these data.
 It is possible to have some graphs with power BI.

 ## Technologies Used